Welcome everybody to the Reception section of the website.

 Literacy

-We are continuing our writing journey by writing CVC words, short phrases and sentences.
-We will orally rehearse the words and sentences we want to write in a fun and engaging way.
-We are also supporting the children's writing journey by exposing them to writing opportunities in continuous provision; hooks linked to our theme of the week are encouraging the children to 'choose' to write.
-We are using the Message Centre to promote a love and excitement for writing.
+We are also continuing our writing journey through play with large gross motor activities and sensory play We are also supporting the children's writing skills by exposing them to writing opportunities in continuous provision; hooks linked to our theme of the week are encouraging the children to 'choose' to write.
+We are also using the Message Centre and Drawing Club to promote a love and excitement for writing.

 Phonics